 Without a doubt, one of the first things a person goes through when moving abroad is fretting about the unknown.
 I didn’t know much about the country of South Africa but if I was to move my life to another country, I wanted to know as much as I could.
 I went on sites like Numbeo to gauge what my expenses would be like, how it compared to my expenses in NYC, and how it compared to the salary I was getting paid in the US.
 Obviously NYC is one of the most expensive cities in the world and South Africa can’t touch that cost of living, so taking a pay cut seemed natural, but how much is right?
 It’s been almost a half a year since I’ve lived here now!
-Time flies for sure, but I’ve also pretty much settled into my new life and have most things figured out.
+Time flies for sure, but I’ve also pretty much settled into my new life and have cost of living figured out.
+This post is all part of my Ultimate guide to living in Johannesburg.

 For a cost of living for Cape Town, click here.